Physical Education

 Limitation on Enrollment: Participation by tryout only; Tryouts are held during the previous semester; For more information contact the Athletics Office (559) 730-3911.

-PHSC 101 Introduction to Public Health 3 unit(s)
+PHSC 001 Public and Community Health 3 unit(s)

 Hours: 3 Lecture/Discussion

 This course provides an introduction to the discipline of Public Health.
 Students will gain an understanding of the basic concepts and terminologies of public health, and the history and accomplishments of public health officials and agencies.
-An overview of the functions of various public health professions and institutions, and an in-depth examination of the core public health disciplines are covered.
+An overview of the functions of various public health professions and institutions, as well as an in-depth examination of core public health disciplines.
 Topics of the discipline include the epidemiology of infectious and chronic disease; prevention and control of diseases in the community including the analysis of the social determinants of health and strategies for eliminating disease, illness, and health disparities among various populations; community organizing and health promotion programming; environmental health and safety; global health; and healthcare policy and management.

 Hours: 3 Lecture/Discussion